andrew-yuhochi/PythiaML-Sequential-Models-on-embedded-sentences-for-Financial-Sentiment-Analysis/README.md

 Glove (https://nlp.stanford.edu/projects/glove/)

-Transfer learning Method
+## Transfer learning Method
 The exact approach to perform transfer learning always depends on 1) The amount of labelled domain data and 2) The variety of the domain data distribution from the streamline.
 In general, “Fine Tuning the final layer” is more appropriate when data are not sufficient data to avoid overfitting and “Transfer as initial” vice versa.
 In our project, both methods were experimented with.

-### Methodology
+## Methodology
 The entire workflow can be split into three parts.
 1. Pre-processing, 2.
-Base Model Training and 3.
+Base Model Training & 3.
 Domain Adoption.

 1. Pre-processing
     1. As the general data consists of tweets and product reviews, some sentence such as advertisements and non-English sentences were defined as noise data and therefore were removed at the very beginning.